Nothing to hide argument: Abuse of private information

-Daniel J. Solove stated in an article for The Chronicle of Higher Education that he opposes the argument.
-He believed that a government can leak information about a person and cause damage to that person, or use information about a person to deny access to services, even if a person did not actually engage in wrongdoing.
-A government can cause damage to one's personal life through making errors.
-Solove wrote "When engaged directly, the nothing-to-hide argument can ensnare, for it forces the debate to focus on its narrow understanding of privacy.
+Daniel J. Solove argues that without privacy rights, governments could harm citizens by leaking sensitive information about them; by using such information to deny them services, even if they committed no crime; or even simply by error.
+According to Solove, "when engaged directly, the nothing-to-hide argument can ensnare, for it forces the debate to focus on its narrow understanding of privacy.
 But when confronted with the plurality of privacy problems implicated by government data collection and use beyond surveillance and disclosure, the nothing-to-hide argument, in the end, has nothing to say."